Irish Cream

 Common Mistake

-A common mistake is not properly mixing the ingredients, which can lead to a separation of the cream and alcohol, resulting in an unappealing texture.
+A common mistake is not mixing the ingredients thoroughly, which can lead to separation and an unbalanced flavor.

 Frequently Asked Questions

-Can I use a different type of whisky instead of Scotch for Irish Cream?
+Can I use a different type of whiskey instead of Scotch for Irish Cream?

 How long can I store homemade Irish Cream?

-Homemade Irish Cream can be stored in the refrigerator for up to 2 weeks.
-It's important to keep it chilled and shake it well before serving, as the ingredients may separate over time.
+Homemade Irish Cream can be stored in the refrigerator for up to two weeks.
+It's important to keep it refrigerated due to the dairy content, and always give it a good shake before serving to ensure the ingredients are well mixed.

 What is the best way to serve Irish Cream?